 Invisalign uses a series of clear, plastic aligners that gradually shift the teeth to a corrected position.
-There are a few Invisalign systems that can treat anything from simple to complex cases at our Scottsdale dental office.
+There are a few Invisalign systems that can treat anything from simple to complex cases at our North Scottsdale dental office.
 Of course, treatment times are dependent on your specific needs and your diligence with wearing your aligners, but it’s not uncommon for treatment to be completed in about a year or less.

 Dr. Rozenfeld is an Invisalign Certified Provider.